The Latest: Alabama official with COVID opposes mask mandate

 Guterres says “we need a massive support of the international community.”
 He says his initial appeal won support from 180 U.N. member states, more than 800 civil society organizations “and 20 armed groups that at least adopted some temporary truces.”
 However, some areas have not allowed a cease-fire, he says.

+The secretary-general pointed to the newest conflict, between Armenia and Azerbaijan over the enclave of Nagorno-Karabakh, which lies within Azerbaijan but has been under the control of ethnic Armenian forces since a 1994 war.

-“In the last two weeks, COVID cases have doubled in Armenia and increased 80 percent in Azerbaijan.
+“In the last two weeks, COVID cases have doubled in Armenia and increased 80% in Azerbaijan.
 Armenia is not winning.
 Azerbaijan is not winning.
 But COVID is winning.
 We need to stop.”

 Guterres says the same holds true for conflicts in Libya, Yemen, Syria, Afghanistan and Africa’s Sahel region.